Yiyang-Fan/brfss2020Causal/README.md

 Data can be obtained from https://www.kaggle.com/datasets/aemreusta/brfss-2020-survey-data

-The official set for BRFSS is https://www.cdc.gov/brfss/index.html \n
+The official set for BRFSS is https://www.cdc.gov/brfss/index.html